 - Keeps away wood destroying animals too

 A suggestion is that a rat slab has an advantage over crawlspace encapsulation.
-Slab will be the cheapest option and it requires the least amount of maintenance.
+A rat slab will be the cheapest option and it requires the least amount of maintenance.